 Butternut Squash Pasta Carbonara with Pancetta and lots of parmesan cheese, a little twist on the classic Italian dish.
 It's comforting and delicious, just perfect this Fall.

-Once the squash is ready – and by all means, feel free to use any other squash of you choice, pumpkin included-, all we have to do is follow the original recipe, and add the pureed butternut squash.
-So much flavour, it’s almost too good to be true.
+Once the squash is ready - and by all means, feel free to use any other squash of you choice, pumpkin included-, all we have to do is follow bacon carbonara recipe and add the pureed butternut squash.
+So much flavour, it's almost too good to be true.
 Parmesan and pancetta are part of the deal, so do use them for the full Italian experience.

 - cut the butternut squash in half horizontally, scoop put the seeds, drizzle with olive oil, and add some salt to it